Interview with Kirill “Cheerio” Chayka

-Born in the Ukraine 22 years ago, and standing at 5' 11", Kirill Chayka has one of the most striking looks in the modeling field.
+Born in the Ukraine, Kirill Chayka has one of the most striking looks in the modeling field.
 His stunning physique, chiseled features and riveting eyes have won him a flurry of attention from fans and the media in an incredibly fast amount of time.
 But it has not all gone to his head.
-He's focused entirely on his training, his career and his schooling.
+He’s focused entirely on his training, his career and his schooling.
 Growing up in South Carolina after moving to the States as a kid, Chayka started out small for his age and skinny, but he made up for it after high school by lifting weights and improving his size.
 Since launching himself on the fitness scene through social media, he has been sought-after by the top photographers in the business.
 At times it seemed as if everyone wanted a piece of him, but he has not let all the adulation and flattery go to his head.
 His story is one of perseverance and determination, but also one of setting boundaries, choosing goals, and always maintaining a sense of humor.
 Our interview with this up-and-coming sensation follows below.

 Masculine Mag: You have one of the most impressive physiques in the fitness modeling scene.
 How long have you been working out?

 Kirill Chayka: Thank you.
 I have been working out for four years now.

 M: I read somewhere that you got into bodybuilding and exercise because you were picked on as a kid in PE class.
 Were you much smaller then?
 How did you overcome that?